uweinside/VUWare/docs/user-guide/settings.md

 **Required**: Yes
 **Must be**: Between Min and Max, less than Critical Threshold

-The sensor value at which the dial changes to warning color.
+The sensor value at which the dial changes to warning color (when using Threshold color mode).

 **Guidelines**:
 - Set to ~75-80% of maximum safe value
 - Should indicate "getting warm" or "high load"
 - Below critical but above normal operating range

-**Effect on Dial**:
+**Effect on Dial** (in Threshold mode):
 ```
 If sensor value >= Warning Threshold:
   -> Dial color changes to Warning Color